-Frequent heavy snow showers, moving in from the Yorkshire Coast, may bring disruption to travel on Saturday.
+Frequent heavy snow showers, moving in from the Yorkshire Coast, is bringing disruption to travel, with the Met Office updating warnings.

 'Snow showers are expected to spread further inland in the early hours of Saturday, becoming frequent and perhaps heavy at times.